 An area’s voter turnout also denotes greater political influence.
 Without the political power to resist the local siting of toxic plants, only communities that show strong pro-environment alignment stand a chance of fighting such siting.

 Who Is Affected by Environmental Injustice?

-The impact these communities face range widely, depending on many factors, most especially, the source of the environmental problem.
+The impact these communities face ranges widely, depending on many factors, especially, the source of the environmental problem.